brendon-boldt/filex-emergent-language/README.md

 ## Running the code

 Create an environment (e.g., using `pip` or `conda`) and install the packages specified in `requirements.txt`.
+This code has been tested with Python 3.8 and 3.9 on GNU/Linux.

 To train the models run,
 ```